-Sorting alphabetically in excel is very easy and at the same time very useful when you are working with a wide range of raw data.
-Sorting is one of the most common features in excel and yet it is one of the most useful ones.
+Sorting alphabetically in Microsoft Excel is very easy and, at the same time, very useful when you are working with a wide range of raw data.
+Sorting is one of the most common features in Excel, yet it is also one of the most useful ones.
 Sorting is widely used in the data management sector.
-Today we will learn some easy ways to sort alphabetically in excel with multiple columns.
+In this article, I will show you how to sort alphabetically with multiple columns in Excel.

 Download Practice Workbook